MRtrix3/mrtrix3/docs/reference/commands/dirgen.rst

 Description
 -----------

-Directions are distributed by analogy to an electrostatic repulsion system, with each direction corresponding to a single electrostatic charge (for -unipolar), or a pair of diametrically opposed charges for the default bipolar case).
-The energy of the system is determined based on the Coulomb repulstion, which assumed the form 1/r^power, where r is the distance between any pair of charges, and p is the power assumed for the repulsion law (default: 1).
+Directions are distributed by analogy to an electrostatic repulsion system, with each direction corresponding to a single electrostatic charge (for -unipolar), or a pair of diametrically opposed charges (for the default bipolar case).
+The energy of the system is determined based on the Coulomb repulsion, which assumes the form 1/r^power, where r is the distance between any pair of charges, and p is the power assumed for the repulsion law (default: 1).
 The minimum energy state is obtained by gradient descent.

 Options
 -------